pentagramswheel/libra/README.md

 ###### onButtonClick

-The `onSlashCommand` method parses through clicked buttons `bc`, checking if a certain button was clicked.
+The `onButtonClick` method parses through clicked buttons `bc`, checking if a specific button was clicked.

 ----